tom-metherell/Mice.jl/README.md

 `Mice.jl` is a Julia package for multiple imputation using chained equations.
 It is heavily based on the R package [mice](https://cran.r-project.org/web/packages/mice/index.html) by Stef van Buuren and Karin Groothuis-Oudshoorn [[1]](#1).

-`Mice.jl`'s syntax is very similar to that of `mice` and it is intended to be used in conjunction with [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).
+`Mice.jl`'s syntax is very similar to that of `mice` and it is intended to be used in conjunction with [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible tables, including [DataFrames](https://github.com/JuliaData/DataFrames.jl).

 ## Installation